 Planning, coordination and responsibilities

-As KTH will reopen for on-campus operations for the autumn semester 2020, physical presence will, in many cases, be required.
-Activities and operations will be planned so as to avoid close physical contact and crowding.
-There will be coordination around the use of common premises and general spaces where employees from several organizational units gather at the same time, and we will ensure that support and services are adapted to on-campus operations.
+KTH has reopened for on-campus operations the autumn semester 2020.
+Activities and operations will be monitored and if necessarily adjusted so close physical contact and crowding are avoided.
+We will continously coordinate the use of common premises and general spaces where employees from several organizational units gather at the same time, and we will ensure that support and services are adapted to on-campus operations.

 Actions to prevent the spread of infection and risks in the work place are executed in accordance with the delegation and distribution of work environment tasks.
 The responsibility for risk assessment in different aspects shall be done in each respective part of the organisation.
 This requires responsible leadership and management as well as responsible employeeship on all levels.

 Organisational preparedness is necessary to manage new conditions according to potentially changed directives from KTH or responsible public bodies.

 The Director of Personnel at KTH provides support and guidance to managers, employees and safety representatives in issues regarding work environment in connection to actions to prevent the spread of COVID-19.
 Continuous guidance is provided on these Intranet pages dedicated to COVID-19.

 Teaching can be carried out on all KTH-campuses in accordance to the government’s information and the recommendations made by the Public Health Agency of Sweden.
 Educational programming that is normally held in lecture halls will be carried out in alternative formats from the autumn semester.

 It is important to carry forward the experience gained from the digitalisation of education and examinations in the spring 2020.
 The mission of the Working Group for the Digitalisation of Teaching has therefore been prolonged and renewed.
 This assignment to the working group is decided by the President.